 The noble French surname Tenon was originally derived from the Greek name "Stephanos," meaning "crown."
 The Norman French form of this name was a popular personal name

 before the advent of surnames, in large part due to the Saint Stephanus.

-, where they had many lands and estates.
+and in the commune of Equennes in the Somme department, where they had many lands and estates.
+CITATION[CLOSE]

 Some of the first settlers of this family name or some of its variants were: Guillaume Etienne who arrived in Quebec in 1657; Michel Etienne-Philippe who settled in Illinois in 1681; Giles Etienne who arrived in Louisiana in 1720.

 Tenon Family Crest Products

 - ^ Dionne, N.-E., Origine Des Familles Canadiennes-Français.
 Baltimore: Genealogical Publishing Company, 1969.
 Print.